Springtime for Hitler: Differences between versions

-In the musical stage version of The Producers and the 2005 musical film based on it, the part of L.S.D. is not included and Hitler is played by the flamboyant director DeBris, who sings a solo, "Heil Myself", reminiscent of Judy Garland.
-Author Liebkind is originally chosen by Max to play Hitler but due to an unfortunate accident, he breaks his leg (ironic as the term 'break a leg' is used to mean 'good luck' in the theater world) and Max then asks DeBris to play Hitler.
+In the musical stage version of The Producers and the 2005 musical film based on it, the part of L.S.D. is not included and Hitler is played by DeBris, who sings a solo, "Heil Myself"..
+Author Liebkind is originally chosen by Max to play Hitler but, due to an unfortunate accident, he breaks his leg (ironic as the term "break a leg" is used to mean "good luck" in the theater world) and Max then asks DeBris to play Hitler.
 The swastika choreography at the end is displayed to the audience via a large mirror that is raised, à la A Chorus Line.
-In the climactic final chorus, the 2005 film orchestration quotes the climax of the invasion theme from the first movement of Dimitri Shostakovich's Seventh symphony "Leningrad", depicting the 1941 German invasion of the Soviet Union.
+In the climactic final chorus, the 2005 film orchestration quotes the climax of the invasion theme from the first movement of Dimitri Shostakovich's seventh symphony "Leningrad", depicting the 1941 German invasion of the Soviet Union.

 In the musical version, Franz does not interrupt the play, but waits until after the performance to confront the producers, and then attempts to kill them under the accusation of breaking the Siegfried Oath by making a fool out of Hitler ("He didn't need our help!").
 He breaks his other leg while trying to run away from the police.